 Abstract

 The major conflict in the old philosophy of mind was the material or supernatural origin of mind and consciousness.
-Based on of new neuroscientific findings, philosophers have become more cautious in considering the immaterial origin of mind.
+Based on of new neuroscientific findings, philosophers have become more cautious in considering the immaterial origin of mind the mind.
 At present, the main debate in the philosophy of mind is the dependence or independence of mind phenomena on information and signals received from the outside world.
-If we consider the brain as a living organ and mind as a product of brain activity, the need of this organ for matter and energy obtained from nature has been neglected as signals.
+If we consider the brain as a living organ and mind the mind as a product of brain activity, the need of this organ for matter and energy obtained from nature has been neglected as signals.
 Gut hormones, food-derived nutrients, and gut microbiome effects influence on brain functions.
-Therefore, it is impossible to consider a separate brain from surrounding world as long as it is alive and need for nutrient flow.
+Therefore, it is impossible to consider a separate brain from surrounding the surrounding world as long as it is alive and need for needs nutrient flow.

 Key words: Mind, Internalism, Externalism, Nutrients, Microbiome

 Philosophers have long discussed that does an embodied brain in vat maintain awareness?
-It has long been postulated that a person's experiences are characterized by interaction between the brain, the body, and the environment.
+It has long been postulated that a person's experiences are characterized by interaction the intraction between the brain, the body, and the environment.
 However, recent findings showed that brain without sensory input may show some level of awareness in an offline mode.
-In 2020, Bayne and his colleagues explained situations in which the brain have no or reduced communication with the outside world including hemispherectomy, ex cranio brain and cerebral organoids.
-They suggested that the brain might be able to show island of awareness under these situations by using indirect index of awareness, perturbational complexity index (Bayne, Seth, & Massimini, 2020).
-Despite similarity with the internalistic point of view, they proposed that the independent islands of awareness in a disconnected brain may be in line with just some levels of consciousness.
+In 2020, Bayne and his colleagues explained situations in which the brain have has no or reduced communication with the outside world including hemispherectomy, ex cranio brain, and cerebral organoids.
+They suggested that the brain might be able to show the island of awareness under these situations by using indirect index of awareness, the perturbational complexity index (Bayne, Seth, & Massimini, 2020).
+Despite the similarity with the internalistic point of view, they proposed that the independent islands of awareness in a disconnected brain may be in line with just some levels of consciousness.

-During 1980s, Hilary Putnam, mentioned Descartes' skeptical view about reality of the world outside the mind, in his “brain in a vat” hypothetical experiment.
+During 1980s, Hilary Putnam, mentioned Descartes' skeptical view about the reality of the world outside the mind, in his “brain in a vat” hypothetical experiment.
 He assumed a brain, separated from the body, in a container full of nutrients and factors necessary for its survival and function.
 The brain was connected to a computer via electrodes.
 All emotions, perceptions, memories, and thoughts were induced by the computer in the separated brain.
 Thus, there was no need for external signals through the body.
-Based on this assumption, our understanding of reality of the world can be an illusion induced by a computer.
+Based on this assumption, our understanding of the reality of the world can be an illusion induced by a computer.
 This idea was represented in the Matrix series of movies by Wachowski brothers.
 As one of the externalism pioneers, Putnam, believed that we cannot be a “brain in vat” (Forbes, 1995) because we could not realize that "we are a brain in the vat", unless the inducing computer commanded.